-“The next day I got what I thought was a brilliant idea,” Mr. Mason explained.
-“I called the building manager back and I told her, “If I give you half of his rent until you evict him, will you sign over the lease to me for the same deal you’re giving him?’”
-“She said ‘OK.’
+“The next day I got what I thought was a brilliant idea,” Barry Mason explained.
+“I called the building manager back and I told her, “If I give you half of his rent until you evict him, will you sign over the lease to me for the same deal you’re giving him?She said ok.
 So I paid half of his rent for two months and then one day she told me he was out and she gave me keys to the store.”

 Attorney General Dick Thornburgh, appointed in 1988 by then-President Ronald Reagan, spearheaded the effort, using the U.S. Postal Service to intercept packages from adult distributors.
 In 1990, a trio of California producers and distributors were indicted on charges of interstate transportation of obscene material after getting caught shipping VHS tapes.

 The U.S. government, Weston knew, did not actually want to lose their tax dollars.
 He defended the freedoms of adult industries in front of the Supreme Court multiple times in his career; some cases were more successful than others.

 The world famous adult bookstore has mostly been a source of nostalgia in recent years for many gay men who swung past the saloon doors in search of erotic movies, sex toys, lube, poppers or glass pipes throughout the 60’s, 70’s, 80’s and 90’s when the store’s popularity was at its peak.
 It attracted straight porn lovers and many famous faces.

-In 2020 the store was taken over by Channel 1 Releasing already operating Chi Chi LaRues in WeHo West.
-The store was reimagined 60 years later as Circus.
-Circus has a high end boutique, getting away from the seedy hook-up style of yesterdays porn shop.
+In 2020 the store was taken over by C1R, already operating Chi Chi LaRues in WeHo West.
+The store was reimagined 60 years later as a new Circus of Books.
+Circus has a high end boutique atmosphere, getting away from the seedy hook-up style of yesterdays porn shop.